Mushroom Powder vs Liquid: Which One is better?

 -

-Powders contain a huge amount of bio-active compounds
+Powders contain a huge amount of functional nutrients

 -